3neutronstar/traffic-optimization_RL/README.md

     2) Penalty if phase exceeds its max length
 ### Decentralized DQN
 - Experiment
-    1) Every 160s(COMMON_PERIOD)
+    1) Every 160s(depend on COMMON_PERIOD)
-    2) Controls the phase length
+    2) Controls the each phase length that phases are in intersection system

-- Agent
+- Agents
     1) Traffic Light Systems (Intersection)
+    2) Have their own offset value
+    3) Update itself asynchronously (according to offset value and COMMON_PERIOD value)

 - State
-    1) Vehicle Movement Demand(in FRAP only) or Queue Length(2 spaces per each inEdge, total 8 spaces) <br/>
+    1) Queue Length(2 spaces per each inEdge, total 8 spaces) <br/>
-    -> each number of vehicle is divided by max number of vehicles in an edge.(Normalize)
+    -> each number of vehicle is divided by max number of vehicles in an edge.(Normalize, TODO)
     2) Phase Length(If the number of phase is 4, spaces are composed of 4) <br/>
     -> (up,right,left,down) is divided by max period (Normalize)
     3) Searching method